rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 Input and Output object IDs have an "I" or "O" prepended to their usual A-Q codes to distinguish them from X-10 ids.
 Other objects show using a "Fake" code of the first two letters of their standard HV object type name.
 For example, Custom Lights show as "LI".
 * *Object Name* is the name of the object for use by serial and NetIO commands.
 It must be unique among both external and internal names.
-It can be the same as the topic, but cannot contain "&lt;", "&gt;", "/" or spaces.
+It can be the same as the topic, but cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 *Object Name* cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
 **N.B.:** HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.